-Premature activation of the hypothalamic-pituitary-gonadal (HPG) axis.
+This is also known as true precocious puberty.
+Premature activation of the hypothalamic-pituitary-gonadal (HPG) axis occurs.
 Most children (especially girls) suspected of having CPP do not have any specific abnormality but lie at one end of the normal distribution curve.

 - Abnormalities of the central nervous system (CNS) include:

-- Tumours, including gliomas, astrocytomas, hamartomas, gliomas, pineal tumours and human chorionic gonadotrophin (hCG)-secreting germ cell tumours.
+- Tumours, including gliomas, astrocytomas, hamartomas, pineal tumours and hCG-secreting germ cell tumours.

 - CNS trauma or injury (causes include infection, radiation, surgery).

 - Congenital disorders such as hydrocephalus and arachnoid cysts.

 This accounts for about 20% of cases of precocious puberty and some of the specific causes are rare.
 The appearance of secondary sexual characteristics is due to the increased production of female or male hormones, which occurs independently of the maturation of the HPG axis.
 The gonad matures without GnRH stimulation and levels of testosterone and estradiol are elevated whilst LH and FSH are suppressed.
 There is a flat GnRH response and no response to treatment with GnRH analogues.
 Causes include:

 - Congenital adrenal hyperplasia (CAH).

 - Tumours: HCG-secreting tumours in the liver (hepatomas, hepatoblastomas), choriocarcinomas (of gonads, pineal gland, mediastinum, etc) and adrenal tumours (rare).
 Ovarian tumours may cause either masculinisation or feminisation.
 Testicular Leydig-cell tumours may cause early virilisation in males.